Alice’s Journeys Walking Tours of Daylesford

-Guided Tours start at the Daylesford Visitor Information Centre most Fridays at 2pm and Saturdays at 10am and 2pm - other days by pre booking.
+Guided Tours start at the Daylesford Visitor Information Centre most Fridays at 2pm and Saturdays at 10am - other days by pre booking.
 It is best to arrive 15 minutes prior to the tour.

 1 - 1.5 hour town tour for around 3 km.
 The pace is gentle with some hills.

 Cost: $20 to $25 (children 10 and under free)

 Exclusive private tours are available tailored to your needs – please call us for a quote.

 To meet COVID-19 safety requirements, when booking we also require you to provide contact details for all your guests.